 - With their stylish and break-neck style of play (slam-dunks, fast breaks, long range jumpers), The Panthers helped

-shape the game of basketball into what it is today, earning this high school team a place in the N.B.A.
-Hall of Fame.
+shape the game of basketball into what it is today, earning this high school team an exhibit in The Basketball Hall of Fame.

 - 1953 - 1954: The Middle of the Civil Rights Movement (almost seven years after Jackie